top of page

 • Provides insights into how users organise information

-• Informs information architecture / layout
+• Informs the information architecture and layout

 Cons